Engineering Productivity Tips

 In addition, sophisticated software provides the business intelligence that helps you make the best decisions quickly.

+It's time for us to dive deeper into the top KPIs for consulting firms you should be tracking.
 Think of KPIs as your superheroes of metrics - each one has a specific power that helps you achieve your goals so they’re very valuable to get to know and have on your side.

 Let's take a closer look at my top 10 list:

-For consulting firms, the utilization rate is important because it helps you understand how efficiently you’re using your resources.
+Utilization rate is important because it helps you understand how efficiently you’re using your resources.

 This is an impressive piece of business intelligence that calculates the actual revenue generated by every billable hour worked by an employee.
+This metric is expressed in dollars per hour.

 This metric can be used to identify opportunities to increase profitability but is more interesting when evaluating the performance of each employee and comparing them to their peers.
+It can be looked at on a project level as well as over a set period of time across projects.

 This is your firm's equivalent to miles-per-gallon in your car.
 It offers insights into efficiency, profitability, benchmarking, resource allocation, growth strategy, and employee engagement and retention.

 Nearly every firm has overhead employees.
 How effective are they in contributing to your firm's revenue?
 Are you top-heavy?
 Do you have too many administrative workers and not enough earners?
 This KPI tells that story.
+You should use all employees at the firm, both billable and non-billable staff, and prorate any part time workers to get the full picture of your revenue per person.

-Also known as the Net Promoter score, this KPI allows you to measure how satisfied clients are with your consulting firm's services.
+Also known as the Net Promoter Score, this KPI allows you to measure how satisfied clients are with your consulting firm's services.

 Client satisfaction is important because it's a key driver of client retention and referrals.
 To track and improve this KPI, consulting firms can use surveys or interviews to gather feedback, set clear expectations with clients, and implement improvements based on their feedback.